 Dreaming of a Walkable World

-When I think about the future, I picture a world where walking isn’t just a hobby, but a way of life.
-A world where we can step out our front doors and walk to the places that matter most to us—whether it’s a friend’s house, a community park, or a small local shop.
+WhWhen I envision the future, I imagine a world in which walking is not just a pastime, but a way of life.
+A world in which when we open our doorsteps to the world, we can walk to the places we value most: a friend’s house, a park, or a local shop.

-What’s Your Favorite Walkable Spot?
+What Is Your Favorite Walkable Place?